groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/project-to-wmf.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-text-o"
+        - icon: "far fa-file-PROJECT"
-          title: " About PROJECT File Formats"
+          title: " About PROJECT File Format"
           content: |
-            Have you ever come across and wondered what is an MPP file?
-MPP and other similar files are Project file formats that are created by Project Management software.
-A project file is a collection of tasks, resources, and scheduling to get a measurable output in the form of a product or a service.
+            MPP and other similar files are Project file formats that are created by Project Management software such as Microsoft Project.
+A project file is a collection of tasks, resources, and their scheduling to get a measurable output in the form or a product or a service.
 Gantt charts are used to establish a visual flow of activities against time for the identified tasks that can also be exported to PDF or image formats for documentation.
-Common Project Management file extensions and their associated file formats include MPP, MPX and XER.
+Primavera P6 is another Project Management Software by Oracle that provides complete project planning.

           link: "https://docs.fileformat.com/project-management/"

     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-WMF"
           title: " About WMF File Format"
           content: |
             Files with WMF extension represent Microsoft Windows Metafile (WMF) for storing vector as well as bitmap-format images data.
 To be more accurate, WMF belongs to the vector file format category of Graphics file formats that is device independent.
 Windows Graphical Device Interface (GDI) uses the functions stored in a WMF file to display an image on the screen.
-A more enhanced version of WMF, known as Enhanced Meta Files (EMF), was published later that makes the format more feature rich.
-Practically, WMF are similar to SVG.

           link: "https://docs.fileformat.com/image/wmf/"